 Applications may be submitted on a year-round basis to the local agency.
 The name, address, and phone number for the local agencies shall be available from the State Office.
-The local agency shall forward written applications on forms provided by the State Office for those children who have applied to the State Office.
+The local agency shall forward written applications on forms provided by the State Office.